MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 If you have a wired Xbox controller, plug it in to your PC.

-Some games and apps use the Xbox controller differently than it's used in Mixed Reality.
-To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
-To switch the controller back to Mixed Reality, select "Use as gamepad"  again, or say "Use with gaze."
+Some games and apps use the Xbox controller differently than it's used in mixed reality.
+To use the controller for a game or app, select "Use as gamepad" on the app bar or say "Use as gamepad."
+To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

 ## How do I pair new controllers if Windows Mixed Reality is already set up on my PC